alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-This means it is possible to {term}`chain <chaining>` or string together multiple attribute references, as long as each concecutive member returns a value.
+This means it is possible to {term}`chain <chaining>` or string together multiple attribute references, as long as each consecutive member returns a value.

 {{ right }}